kzzzzq/cse240a_sp24_branch_predictor/README.md

 ## Deliverables

 Your github repo contains your implementation and you need to submit it on gradescope.
 Please try to use the main branch of the git repository for your final submission.
-We will provide an autograder that gives the performance of your predictor and a leader board shows your ranking.

 Along with this, you will also submit a PDF, which will include a brief description of your choice of custom predictor and its implementation.
 You should also include a table which shows the performance of the tournament predictor as well as your custom predictor for all the given traces.
 You should also include a table which shows your total hardware budget usage.